 Research Mentor Eligibility

-Any University of Michigan, Ann Arbor campus faculty, research scientists, postdoctoral fellows, librarians and academic administrators in all schools and colleges may submit an application to be a UROP Research Sponsor.
-Current sponsors are also encouraged to identify colleagues who may wish to sponsor a student(s).
+University of Michigan, Ann Arbor campus faculty, research scientists, postdoctoral fellows, librarians and academic administrators in all schools and colleges may submit an application to be a UROP Research Mentor.
+Current mentors are also encouraged to identify colleagues who may wish to sponsor a student(s).
 All faculty and research scientists/fellows new to the University of Michigan will be sent an invitation to sponsor a UROP student.

 - Students will work with you for 6-12 hours per week for the entire academic year.

-- UROP provides numerous research skill building workshops to help students help you (GIS, Endnote, Matlab, SPSS, STATA, Using Scholarly Resources in the Library)
+- UROP offers numerous research skill-building workshops to help students help you (Example topics include:GIS, Endnote, Matlab, SPSS, STATA, Using Scholarly Resources in the Library)

 - Supplementary research funding of $500-$800 is available per project.